 Disney’s Aladdin – A Musical Spectacular (10/10) - Aladdin is the most humorous and well-done stage show at Disneyland Resort (or at Walt Disney World, for that matter), and the production quality is incredibly high.
 The show focuses on Genie, who is a non-stop source of laughs and entertainment as he carefully threads topical humor into the show.
 It’s never the same show twice, which really helps add to its re-experience-ability.

 Radiator Springs Racers (10/10) – The most succinct way to describe Radiator Springs Racers is by saying it uses the basis of the ride system of Test Track to combine dark ride elements and outdoor race sequences through the detailed Ornament Valley.
-It’s also rumored to be the most expensive attraction Disney has ever built, and is reportedly the new best overall attraction at Disneyland Resort (both parks!) by those who have ridden it.
-Make sure to get there early or use FastPass, as Radiator Springs Racers promises to have long lines for years to come!
-We CANNOT WAIT to experience Radiator Springs Racers!
+It’s also rumored to be the most expensive attraction Disney has ever built, and is easily the best overall attraction at Disney California Adventure, and perhaps Disneyland, too.
+Make sure to get there early or use FastPass (read more strategy in our Cars Land Tips & Tricks post), as Radiator Springs Racers promises to have long lines for years to come!
+We CANNOT WAIT to experience Radiator Springs Racers again!

 Red Car Trolleys (8/10) – Okay, so these are trolleys modeled after the Pacific Electric Railway that travel between Buena Vista Street and the Tower of Terror in Hollywood Land.
 However, they set the tone for the ‘new’ Disney California Adventure, and really immerse guests in the experience and period of Buena Vista Street and Hollywood Land.
 There’s no better way to get from Buena Vista Street to Tower of Terror.